jiamwen/jiamwen.github.io/README.md

 <table style="width:50%">

       <p>
          Hi, I'm Jiaming Wen (文嘉明), a last-year undergradutate in Mathematical Base Class, School of Mathematics and Statistics at Wuhan University.
-And I will be a first-year academic master student in School of Cyber Science and Engineering, advised by Prof Debiao He next autumn.
+And I will be a first-year academic master student in School of Cyber Science and Engineering, Wuhan University, advised by Prof Debiao He since next autumn.
       </p>
       <p>
       My general research interests cover number theory and cryptology,algebra.